NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 ## A New Form of Initialization

 It is vital to understand that, by implementing *any* fix for LWG 2089, we will be introducing a *new form* of initialization into C++.
-This form is a means of initializing objects which uses a unique set of initialization rules, reliant on other forms yet the collection is distinct from them.
-And we will be standardizing this initialization form, employing it throughout the standard library.
+This form is a means of initializing objects which uses a unique set of initialization rules.
+While it may rely on other initialization forms, the collection remains a distinct initialization form.
+And we will be making this form a de-facto standard, by employing it throughout the standard library's indirect initialization case.

 By applying this new initialization form to all indirect initialization APIs, users will need to be aware of its behavior and quirks.
 As Ville Voutilainen outlined in [N4462][ville], it is very important for users to be able to not merely understand this form of initialization, but to write it into their own APIs.
 When a user goes to implement their own indirect initialization APIs, we want them to have the same behavior.